gcadau/CanaveseGuerraBot/Description.md

 La scelta può anche cadere su un'inserruzione, ovvero un paese che si rende indipendente dal proprio controllore.

-This is an automatic bot that chooses a random city and conquers the closest one calculating their centroids (average point of it perimeter) for its "sovereign".
+This is an automatic bot that chooses a random city and conquers the closest one calculating their centroids (average point of its perimeter) for its "sovereign".
 This means that the chances of being chosen as attacker are equal to the number of controlled territories.
 The choice can also fall on an insurrection, a country that becomes independent of its controller.